vseryakov/bootpopup/README.md

    - `text` - set element's `textContent`
    - `html` - parse and add DOM elements after running thru sanitizer
    - `autofocus` - make this element focused on show
-   - `nosanitize` - do not run sanitizer for labels or html if installed
+   - `nosanitize` - skip sanitizer for labels or html property if installed
    - `floating` - add `form-floating` to the group to make labels floating
    - `checked` - true to make checkbox/radios selected
    - `switch` - true to convert a checkbox into a toggle style